 Typically, when building rock walls, it's a good idea to stagger the seams.
 Of course, these will be very small rock walls, so it's not a structural concern here.
 Still, try to do some staggering, if only because it looks better.

-As already mentioned in speaking of rock selection, after my first course of rocks in the front, I laid 1 long flat rock spanning them all.
+After the first course of rocks in the front, lay long flat rock spanning them all.
 Because this rock's function is to form an overhang, it's a key piece in your cascade design.
 Using it as a shelf, you'll place your first spillway rock (see below) on it, in such a way that the spillway rock overhangs the pond even further.

-Continue laying the 4 walls, until you've reached the height you desire.
-Once you're done encasing the pot with the 4 walls, you need to place 2 longer stones across the top (either front-to-back or left-to-right) to span the walls.
-Pull up the tubing to gain more length, if necessary, and gently sandwich the tubing in between these 2 longer rocks to hold it in place.
+Continue laying the four walls, until you've reached the height you desire.
+Once you're done encasing the pot with the four walls, you need to place two longer stones across the top (either front-to-back or left-to-right) to span the walls.
+Pull up the tubing to gain more length, if necessary, and gently sandwich the tubing in between these two longer rocks to hold it in place.

 Begin trying to position your first spillway rock on top of your shelf rock.
 It should jut out over the pond even further than does the shelf rock (ideally, the tip would line up over the middle of the pond, although this is difficult to achieve).
 Elevate the first spillway rock in the back, to achieve better water run-off.
 You can elevate this or any rock in the wall by using shims (small flat stones).